 Expert Tips

-- Melt the butter for the topping!
-This makes for a crunchier crisp topping and also alleviates the need to work cold butter into flour.
+- Melt the butter for the topping—it creates a crunchier texture and saves you from working cold butter into flour.

 Freezing Instructions

 To freeze before baking: Prepare as directed, then cover tightly with plastic wrap.
 I like to add a layer of aluminum foil for extra protection.
 Freeze for up to 3 months.
-When ready, preheat an oven to 350F, then bake for 50-60 minutes (about 10 minutes longer than if it were not frozen).
+When ready, preheat an oven to 350°F, then bake for 50-60 minutes (about 10 minutes longer than if it were made fresh).

 Substitutions and Variations

-- Swap the rolled oats for an equal amount of crushed graham crackers or almond meal for a different texture and taste.
-Not traditional, but we looooove the taste of graham crackers here!
+- Swap rolled oats for an equal amount of crushed graham crackers or almond meal for a different texture and taste.
+Not traditional, but I love the taste of graham crackers here!

-- Replace the granulated sugar with coconut sugar or honey for a natural sweetener alternative.
+- Replace granulated sugar with coconut sugar or honey for a natural sweetener.

 - Rolled oats vs quick oats: You can use either!
-I like the texture of rolled oats, which are larger, but quick oats (which are smaller) work just fine.
+I like the texture of rolled oats, which are larger, but quick oats (smaller) work just fine.

 Don’t forget to pin this for later!